Health advocacy: Professionalization

 There were three critical elements of developing a profession on the table in these early years: association, credentialing and education.
 The Society for Healthcare Consumer Advocacy was founded as an association of mainly hospital-based patient advocates, without the autonomy characteristic of a profession: it was and is a member association of the American Hospital Association.
 These early hospital-based advocates believed some credentialing was important, but discussions foundered on the shoals of educational requirements credentialing would, of course, challenge the hegemony of the hospital as employer.
 They could not agree.

 Ruth Ravich a founder of the pioneering patient advocacy program at Mt.
 Sinai Hospital in New York City, and some of her colleagues, decided to deal with this impasse by separating education from the more controversial credentialing.
 They turned to an academic environment as a base for the development of graduate professional education independent of the hospital "industry".
 The resulting master's program in Health Advocacy at Sarah Lawrence College was founded in 1980.
 In 1981, Ravich called professionalism and its underlying credentialing requirements one of the major issues facing the national organization.
 Professionalism—and the educational requirements that underlie a profession—is still a subject of heated debate among patient and health advocates.

 In the history of every profession, there is a period in which a diverse group of practitioners work in various ways to "consolidate authority".
 For medicine, this period is best known for the Flexner Report (1910) that rated medical schools and gave a major boost to the AMA leadership and elite physicians who were trying to upgrade and standardize medical education.
 Educational standards for admission into the profession went along with earlier reorganization of the professional association—the AMA—to incorporate all practicing physicians (grandfathering in those who did not meet current standards), and a previous growth in state licensing that provided the legal authority for professional practice.
 For some professions consolidation never happens: nursing has spent a century debating educational standards, divided in identity, torn between being a labor force and a profession.
 In 1984, former Congressman (FL) Paul Rogers noted in his introductory essay to a volume on Advocacy in Health Care, "Advocacy in health care is a calling many of us have pursued—one way or another—for many years.
 And yet, it has not attained the full status of an independent profession."

 By 2010, almost two dozen organizations had begun offering certificate programs, workshops and degrees in patient or health advocacy.
 Each year, more organizations, including colleges and universities offer such programs, satisfying the needs of the many people who are turning to careers in patient and health advocacy.

 As of early 2014, there is no nationally or internationally recognized certification or other credential for advocates.
 A group of interested and involved parties in the private sector of advocacy started its work in 2012 to develop certification standards.
-(See Certification and Licensing below.)